mnvr/notes/shader.md

 <canvas id="c"></canvas>
 ```

 By default, a canvas has a width of 300px and a height of 150px.
-This is itsy
+That is itsy
 bitsy, you might want to increase it a bit.

-For example, this page asks the
-canvas HTML element to fill its container, and automatically compute the
+For example, this page asks the canvas HTML element to fill its container, and
-corresponding height to maintain a 2:1 aspect ratio (that is, be twice as wide
+also automatically compute the corresponding height so as to maintain a 2:1
-as it is high).
+aspect ratio (that is, be twice as wide as it is high).

 ```css
 canvas {